dronekeys/crates/README.md

 Overview
 ========

 CRATES stands for "Cognitive Robotics Architecture for Tightly-Coupled Experiments and Simulation".
 The overarching goal of the project is to create an easy-to-use architecture for writing high-level cognitive controllers for simulated robot problems, which can easily be transferred to real experiments.
-It achieves this by routing all communication through a hardware abstraction layer.

-The general idea is that both simulated and actual hardware platforms inherit functionality from a common HAL.
-The HAL exposes itself to a controller over a messaging backbone.
-In so doing the HAL abstracts away from the detailed implementation, and presents itself as a general robot type, such as a 'quadrotor'.
+The overarching idea is that both simulated and actual hardware platforms inherit functionality from a common HAL, which exposes itself over a messaging backbone.
+In so doing the HAL abstracts away from the detailed implementation, and presents itself as a general robot type, like a 'quadrotor'.

 In addition to offering this abstraction service, the HAL may also include type-specific perception, navigation and low-level control algorithms.
-By implementing such functionality directly in the HAL, functionality is reused between experiments and simulation, and the mission-critical functions do not contend with bandwidth-intensive applications on the messaging system.
+By implementing such functionality directly in the HAL, it is reused between experiments and simulation, and the mission-critical functions do not contend with bandwidth-intensive applications on the ROS messaging system.

 CRATES is based upon several open source and actively-developed libraries.
 ROS is used for the entire messaging backbone, while Gazebo is used for simulation and visualisation.
 In addition, the GPS toolkit is used to simulate global navigation satellite systems, while GeographicLib is used to to project between coordinate frames and calculate gravitational and magnetic fields.

 Installation instructions (quick)
 =================================

 Install Ubuntu 14.04 "Trusty Tahr" as an dual-boot (recommended) or in a Virtual Machine.
 If you choose to install in a VM, then the guest VM will need (a) at least 2GB ram, (b) two cores, (c) 3D support, and (d) guest drivers for 3D support.
 I have only managed to get CRATES working in vmware,  and so I would suggest using this.
-For Intel graphics cards mesa doesn't support GLSL 1.3 (a requirement for rendering terrain) and so you'll need to follow additional instructions (https://launchpad.net/~oibaf/+archive/graphics-drivers).
-Hopefully, NVidia and ATI works out of the box.
+For Intel graphics cards mesa doesn't support GLSL 1.Please be sure to read the 'known issues' sections at the bottom of this page if you choose to run within a VM.

 	Visit http://releases.ubuntu.com/14.04/